Francisco Morazán: Return

 Morazán avoided an armed confrontation with the forces sent by Carrillo.
 Through negotiations, in which he offered Villaseñor higher positions once the Federation was restored, he got him to betray his government.
 They signed "The Jocote Accord".
 This agreement provided for the integration of a single military body, the convening of a National Constituent Assembly, the ousting of Braulio Carrillo and other members of his administration, and the installation of a provisional government under the command of Francisco Morazán.
 On April 13, 1842, Morazán's forces entered the city of San José.

 Thereafter Chief Carrillo was forced to accept the treaty.
 He approved it only when some modifications were added.
 He then turned the government over to Morazán and left the country.
 Morazán's first act was to open the doors of the state to Costa Rican and Central American political refugees.
 He then abolished the laws that Carrillo had imposed limiting trade and property, restored individual and political rights, devoted himself to urgent reforms, and convened the Constituent Assembly, which appointed him Supreme Chief of the Costa Rican State.

 According to historian Gomez Carrillo, in the months that followed, Morazán concentrated on recruiting military personnel for the purpose of 'restoring the Central America motherland.'
 Thereafter, rumors of the possibility of war against the neighboring states spread.
 This troubled Costa Ricans; they feared Rafael Carrera would intervene in their affairs, specially after Guatemala broke ties with them.
 In addition they felt financially incapable of sustaining a war, and also considered it unnecessary.
 After all, the restoration of the 'Union' was a cause they didn't believe in.
 For all these reasons they decided to conspire against Morazán.

+Morazán was one of only three presidents in Costa Rica history to have been a military officer while in office.
+(Note: The other two were General Tomás Guardia Gutiérrez (1870–1881) and General Próspero Fernández Oreamuno (1882–1885).)